HERA: A Hierarchical-Compensatory Ranking Framework for Paired Benchmarking with Data-Driven Effect-Size Thresholds

 - Statistical vs. Practical Significance: A result can be statistically significant but practically irrelevant, especially in large datasets where even trivial differences yield p < 0.05.
 Standard tests do not inherently distinguish between these cases, potentially leading to the adoption of methods that offer no tangible benefit (Sullivan & Feinn, 2012).

-- Subjectivity in Aggregation: Many MCDM methods require users to assign arbitrary weights to metrics (e.g., “Accuracy is 0.7, Speed is 0.3”).
+- Subjectivity in Aggregation: Many MCDM methods require users to assign subjective weights to metrics (e.g., “Accuracy is 0.7, Speed is 0.3”).
 These weights are often chosen post-hoc or lack empirical justification, introducing researcher bias that can be manipulated to favor a specific outcome (Taherdoost & Madanchian, 2023).

 - Distributional Assumptions: Parametric tests (e.g., t-test) assume normality, which is often violated in real-world benchmarks where performance metrics may be skewed, bounded, or ordinal (Romano et al., 2006).